 Traveling to Italy’s capital?
 Here are the best things to do and see in Rome and Vatican City including tips to skip the line at the Colosseum!

 Rome is known as the eternal city and it’s quite easy to see why.
-Walking trough its streets you can appreciate centuries of history, from the Roman Empire to the rise of the Catholic Church to the Unification of Italy and much more.
+Walking through its streets you can appreciate centuries of history, from the Roman Empire to the rise of the Catholic Church to the Unification of Italy and much more.

 Here are the 7 Unmissable Things to Do and See in Rome, are you ready to explore them all my wonder friends?